By Mona Fahoum, ND

 Overall, support of the HPTAO axis is essential.
 Clinical research on specific phenotype combinations (or colors) of Lepidium peruvianum, commonly known as maca, supports the body’s HPTAO axis.
 Rather than introducing exogenous hormones into the body to manipulate hormone levels, specific maca phenotypes nourish the endocrine system, supporting the body’s hormone production.
 However, not just any maca will do.
 First, research has shown that there are up to 17 colors of maca that have varying DNA and ingredient profiles and, most importantly, can have different physiological effects on the body, meaning some are more beneficial for men than women and vice versa.
 For example, some maca colors can increase androgen activity, potentially making PCOS and its symptoms worse.
 One case report showed increased testosterone levels in a woman after taking generic maca supplements.
 Second, in addition to needing to use specific phenotypes (colors) of maca, the concentration and bioavailability of the ingredient were critical in order to elicit a statistically significant improvement in multiple hormones.
 Third, even the location where the maca grows, as well as farming, drying, and manufacturing methods impacts the benefits it can provide.
 Therefore, choosing the right maca is especially important for women with PCOS.

-Our team of doctors at Symphony Natural Health specialize in women’s hormone health and PCOS and are able to answer questions and have created a PCOS Guide you can find here.
+For more information our team of doctors, who specialize in women’s hormone health and PCOS, created a free PCOS Guide you can download here.